The DSP501 / DSP502 are our new state of the art Digital Signal Processors with an unprecedented level of sophistication and versatily.

 The DSP50x has a digital signal processing chip built in (DSP).

-The following DSP algorithms are currently implemented or implemented soon:
+The following DSP algorithms are currently implemented:

 - Room Equalizer - to suppress room modes for a decent bass reproduction.